 A computer science major may not use any course taken on a pass/fail basis to fulfill the computer science core requirements (including mathematics, science, and computer science elective courses).
 Students must maintain an average grade of at least C (2.0) in all courses used to satisfy the departmental degree requirement.
 While courses with grades of C-, D+, or D may be counted toward the degree, students should normally repeat these courses so that the new grade will replace the old in their GPA calculation (Check Academic Regulations for rules about repeating courses).
 A grade below C will normally not suffice as a prerequisite for a later course.
 For example, enrolling in CMPSCI 187 requires a grade of "C or better" in CMPSCI 121.

-Any regularly numbered CMPSCI course numbered 300 or greater may be used as an elective, unless it is the writing course CMPSCI 305 or it is specifically barred as an elective in its course description.
-Independent studies, experimental courses, and seminar courses (numbered x90 through x99) may only be used as electives if this is specifically allowed in the course description, or by an exception granted by the UPD.
-It's best to receive approval before taking the class.
+Any regularly numbered COMPSCI course at the 300-level or above may be used as an elective, unless it is the writing course COMPSCI 305, or it is specifically barred as an elective in its course description.